BlueWorld1/twitch-vod-downloader/README.md

 If the URL is valid and the playlist can be retrieved, you can select the VOD quality

 After selecting the quality, the download will start and the file will be saved in `.\VOD\VodId.mp4`

+## Additionnal information
+This is a side project just for myself and I share it to anyone that want to use it, but there is no support or update garanteed.
+You can take the code and do whatever you want with it.
+Original credit goes to https://github.com/besuper/TwitchNoSub